 - Longboard - A skateboard that is longer.

 - Gun - Pewpewpew do everything hybrid of long and short.

-Surfboards today come in five common categories: Short board, Fish, Fun Board, Long Board, and Gun, with each style designed for certain wave conditions that can all happen in the same place depending on the day and weather.
-After you read this, boards with wheels will too.
+Each style is designed for certain conditions that can all happen in the same place depending on the day and weather.

-If you're not sure which category to pick from, or you'd just like to piece together your own ride, consider the following:
+If you're not sure which category to pick from, or you'd just like to piece together your own ride, consider the following points.

 First and foremost, know what kind of budget you are working with.
 From the ever-present plastic mini at the dollar store, to complete custom rides, keep in mind that crashing feels the same no matter how much cash is spent on the skateboard!